Wild Card Series most home runs

 Most Wild Card Series Home Runs (Single Season)

-With only four seasons of the Wild Card Series being a thing during the MLB postseason (2020 and 2022-24), there are a lot of repeats on the single-season leaderboard.
+With only five seasons of the Wild Card Series being a thing during the MLB postseason (2020 and 2022-25), there are a lot of repeats on the single-season leaderboard.

-There is an 11-way tie for the lead in this category.
+There is a 13-way tie for the lead in this category.
 The following players have all slugged two homers in a single Wild Card Series, per FanGraphs:

 • Giancarlo Stanton (2020)